ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added support for oversampling in STM32 ADCv3 driver.
 - NEW: Restructured the STM32F4xx HAL support, added support for STM32F413, added ability to handle the TIMPRE bit, separated the clock tree in two distinct implementation to reduce the proliferation of compiler